SebastianWelscher/CPLD-Adapter/README.md

 There is a lower version of the software.
 You can find it on the DVD of the Platform-Cable set.

 For the last ISE 14.7 WebPack and for licensing create a Account at Xilinx and dowload the last standart version, not the Win10 Version.
-We have to customize some files later for working on Win10, because it´s not a supported Version for Win10.
+You have to customize some files later for working on Win10, because it´s not a supported Version for Win10.
 We do this later.

 After installing you have to get a licence for the WebPack Edition.